Gabi Moth, Vine Hawk Moth

 When disturbed, the caterpillar curls into the shape of a letter 'C', tucks its head under its thorax, and expands the segments with the eyespots.
 No doubt these distract and deter possible predators.

-It pupates in a shelter made from debris on the ground, The pupa has a length of about 5 cms.
+The caterpillar can grow to a length of 8 cms.
+It pupates in a shelter made from debris on the ground, The pupa has a length of about 4.5 cms.
 It is brown, with pale wing cases marked by dotted dark lines.

 The adult moth has striped brown and white forewings, red hind wings, and a long tongue, with which it can suck nectar from flowers while hovering in front of them.
 It has a wingspan of about 6 cms.